danielsauter/rapid-android-development/display.md

  fullScreen();
 }

-to the top of the sketch solved this for me, although Ben Fry cautions in his github post about fullScreen that it is not applicable to Android: https://github.com/processing/processing/wiki/Window-Size-and-Full-Screen
+to the top of the sketch solved this for me, although Ben Fry cautions in his github post about fullScreen that it is not applicable to Android, so I wonder if it's applicable across devices. https://github.com/processing/processing/wiki/Window-Size-and-Full-Screen
 -->

 ###Using Colors